jbadomics/tnseq/README.md

     bioawk -c fastx '{ if(length($seq) >= 19 && length($seq) < 23) { print "@"$name; print $seq; print "+"; print $qual; }}' tn_removed.filtered.fastq > tn_removed.filtered.length.fastq

-Run a quick `countseq` to keep tabs of how many sequences we're discarding at each step:
+Rerun `countseq` to keep an eye on how many sequences we're discarding at each step:

     countseq tn_removed*.fastq

-When we go to map reads against the reference genome, it is critical to keep tabs of the genomic position where the insertion occurred.
+When we go to map reads against the reference genome, it is critical to keep track of the genomic position where the insertion occurred.
 Conceptually it makes sense to reverse complement the reads so that the TA insertion sequence occurs at the 5' end:

     fastx_reverse_complement -i tn_removed.filtered.length.fastq -o tn_removed.filtered.length.rc.fastq

 What if a read doesn't begin with TA?
 This can happen sometimes, since the transposon does integrate at non-TA sites at ~2% frequency.
 We can safely remove the non-TA insertion reads with--you guessed it--bioawk:

-    bioawk -c fastx '{ if ($seq !~ /^TA/) { print "@"$name; print $seq; print "+"; print $qual; }}' tn_removed.filtered.length.rc.fastq > \ tn_removed.filtered.length.rc.TAonly.fastq
+    bioawk -c fastx '{ if ($seq ~ /^TA/) { print "@"$name; print $seq; print "+"; print $qual; }}' tn_removed.filtered.length.rc.fastq > \ tn_removed.filtered.length.rc.TAonly.fastq

 Just to be safe, let's write the reads that *don't* begin with TA to another file: